TrellixVulnTeam/swahilipython_SCMU/Doc/library/logging.config.rst

 user-defined instantiation is wanted.
 In this case, the specified factory callable will be used.
-If it is an actual callable it will be used directly - otherwise, if you specify a string (as in the example) the actual callable will be located using normal import mechanisms.
+If it is an actual callable it will be used directly - otherwise, if you specify a string (as in the example) the actual callable will be located using normal agiza mechanisms.
 The callable will be called with the **remaining** items in the configuration sub-dictionary as keyword arguments.
 In the above example, the formatter with id ``custom`` will be assumed to be